razvanandrei1974/Proiect-Jira-Testare-Manuala/README.md

 The scope of this project is limited to the testing of the features described in the succeeding sections of this document.
 Non-functional testing like stress,performance is beyond scope of this project.
 Automation testing is beyond scope.
-Functional testing & external interfaces are in scope and need to be tested The banking site will be only compatible with Chrome version 27 and above
+Functional testing & external interfaces are in scope and need to be tested.
+The banking site will be only compatible with Chrome version 27 and above

 # :pushpin:	1.3 Testing section